-The energy game has changed dramatically over recent years and has seen the emergence of some major, fast growing, and innovative solar energy companies.
+The energy game has changed.
+And this change has given birth to a number of major, fast growing, and innovative solar energy companies.

 Below we look at some of the top solar energy companies today.

 Suntech was one of China’s first solar energy companies and is now the world’s largest silicon solar panel producer.

 The company has grown quickly since its establishment in September 2001 and now has a presence in 80 countries worldwide and a dynamic research and development team spread across five countries.

 One of the company’s key milestones was winning a contract to supply the solar panels for the revolutionary Bird’s Nest 2008 Olympics Arena in Beijing - a 130 kW solar installation.

 The business has also successfully penetrated the western market by establishing its first U.S. factory in Arizona on January 2010.

 Suntech’s technology now ranks among the best in the world after attaining a photovoltaic conversion efficiency of 19% for mono crystalline solar cells and 17% for polycrystalline photovoltaic cells in 2009 and attained the 2 GW (gigawatt) mark in 2011.